 Lybrate.com has a nexus of the most experienced Gynaecologists in India.
-You will find Gynaecologists with more than 37 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 39 years of experience on Lybrate.com.
 You can find Gynaecologists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Sathish

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems